• Skip to primary navigation

 Cast Movies, Photos Or Music From Plex Media Server

 Plex media server serves movie geeks the right way with the ability to cast photos, movies, and songs that are present on your local server to the large screen.
-The premium version (Plex Pass) comes with more perks, but the free version works fine with casting movies to Chromecast.
+The premium version (Plex Pass) has more perks, but the free version works fine with casting movies to Chromecast.

-After installing the Plex Media Server on your PC, organize your media files to stream videos to other devices as well as to Chromecast.
-You can follow the official website to set up Plex and then cast movies to Chromecast-enabled TV.
+After installing the Plex Media Server on your PC, organize your media files to stream videos to other devices and Chromecast.
+You can follow the official website to set up Plex and cast movies on Chromecast-enabled TV.

 8. Stream Music